 - tends toward hypoglycemic (low blood sugar)

-Someone with a slow metabolism will want to implement a slow oxidizer diet and fuel their body with a higher percentage of healthy carbohydrates such as:
+Someone with a slow oxidation rate will want to implement a slow oxidizer diet full of vegetables and fuel their body with a higher percentage of healthy carbohydrates such as:

 - unrefined whole grains